Amazon SEO vs Google SEO: Key Differences Every Seller Must Know

 On Amazon, the title is king.
 Keywords in your product title carry significantly more weight than those in bullet points or product descriptions.
 So, if you're selling a 'ceramic coffee mug,' make sure those exact words hit the title.

-I've seen sellers tweak a title and see conversion rates jump from 5% to 12% overnight.
+I've seen sellers tweak a title and see their conversion rate improve dramatically, sometimes within days.
 It can be that powerful.

 🚫 Google SEO Tactics That FAIL on Amazon